IMA-WorldHealth/bhima/docs/en/stock-management/stock.settings.md

 ![Stock Settings Menu](./images/stock-settings-menu.png)

 If you do not see the "Stock Settings" menu item, consult your system adminstrator.
-You need to be given permission to access that page [^1].
+You need to be given permission to access that page.

-[^1]: Under `Administration > Role Management`, click on the action menu on the right end of the desired user.
+- To add permission for a user to access the "Stock Settings' page:  Under `Administration > Role Management`, click on the action menu on the right end of the desired user.
 In the action menu, click on `Permission`.
 Scroll down to "Stock Settings" (at the end of the Stock items), click the check box and the [Save] button.
 The Stock Settings page should now be accessible for that user.